 [job_alerts]

-- Alert matches – Enable this to ensure that an email is only sent if jobs are found that match your alert.
+• Alert matches – Enable this to ensure that an email is only sent if jobs are found that match your alert.
 If this is disabled, an email will be sent every time the alert is checked, even if there are no matches.

-- Alerts Page ID – Select the page where you have placed the [job_alerts] shortcode, so the add-on knows where to link users to view their alerts.
+• Alerts Page ID – Select the page where you have placed the [job_alerts] shortcode so the add-on knows where to link users to view their alerts.

 Using Job Alerts

-- Delete the alert
+• Edit the alert

-- Disable or enable the alert
+• Disable the alert

-- Edit the alert
+• Delete the alert

 Once an alert is created (or enabled) a WordPress cron event will be scheduled.
 When this event is triggered, the alert will be sent and another cron will be scheduled.
 This process will repeat while the alert is active.